MatteoGuadrini/PSCouchDB/README.md

 ```powershell
 Find-CouchDBDocuments -Database test -Selector "color" -Value "red" -Fields _id,color -Operator eq
 ```
-`Selector` is the search field; `Value` is the value of the selector; `Fields` they are the fields that come back from the research and `Operator` it is the logical operator used to compare the selector.
+`Selector` is the search field; `Value` is the value of the selector; `Fields` they are the fields that return from the research and `Operator` it is the comparison operator used to compare the selector.
 The operators available, for now, are the following:
 - 'lt'  	The field is less than the argument.
 - 'lte'   	The field is less than or equal to the argument.